johnascott1/Project1Final/grades/Lab 7 Questions.md

 ### Problem 3:

 Add two new options to the menu: Delete by Description, and Search by Description.
-You'll need to add some more int constants and modify the configureMenuOptions method.
+You'll need to add some more int constants; and modify the `configureMenuOptions` method; and modify the switch statement in `manage`.
 You *don't* need to modify TicketUI.

 Search By Description will search your ticket list and returns a new list of Tickets whose descriptions contain a certain String.
 For example, you might want to search for all tickets with the word “server” in the description.